v1993/linuxmotehook/README.md

 1. I have only one WiiMote with built-in MotionPlus, so some aspects of program may not work as expected.
 If they do, file an issue, please!
 2. Nunchuck is not supported, but is planned to.
 3. WiiMote may fail to disconnect correctly sometimes and you have to restart program if this happens.
-4. Joysticks are not tested (yet), so be ready to find bugs with them.

 # Software it was tested with